What you Need to Know about Auto Enrolment Requirements

 You should aim to put all staff back in the position they would have been in if you had complied on time.

-For example, if you didn’t put a member of staff into a pension scheme on your staging date when you should’ve done, you will need to:
+For example, if you did not put a member of staff in to a pension scheme on your staging date when you should have done, you will need to:

 - Put them into a pension scheme and treat your staging date as their automatic enrolment date.